deis/monitor/README.md

 # About
 This repository aims to contain all the necessary components for a production quality monitoring solution that runs on top of the kubernetes cluster scheduler.
-It provides the [TICK](https://influxdata.com/time-series-platform/) stack which is produced by the influxdata team.
+It provides part of the [TICK](https://influxdata.com/time-series-platform/) stack which is produced by the influxdata team.

 ## Current State
-Currently this repo provides only 2 components (influxdb and telegraf).
+Currently this repo provides only 3 components (Influxdb, Telegraf, and Grafana).
 Telegraf is the metrics collection agent that runs using the daemon set API.
 For more infomation please read [this](telegraf/README.md).

-Also provided is an influxdb container which only runs 1 instance of the database.
+Also provided is an Influxdb container which only runs 1 instance of the database.
 It also does not write any data to the host filesystem so it is not a durable system right now.
 For more information please read [this](influxdb/README.md)

+Lastly, Grafana is a stand alone graphing application.
+It natively supports Influxdb as a datasource and provides a robust engine for creating dashboards on top of timeseries data.
+We provide a few out of the box dashboards for monitoring Deis Workflow and Kubernetes but please feel free to use them as a starting point for creating your own dashboards.

 ## License
 Copyright 2013, 2014, 2015, 2016 Engine Yard, Inc.